TritonDataCenter/node-triton/README.md

 TODO

-# node-sdc differences with node-smartdc
+# node-triton differences with node-smartdc

 - There is a single `sdc` command instead of a number of `sdc-FOO` commands.
 - The `SDC_USER` envvar is accepted in preference to `SDC_ACCOUNT`.